-Administering Medicines Policy April 2023
+Administering Medicines Policy May 2025

-Policy lead Karen Paterson
+Policy lead M Rawling

-Date approved by Governing Body
+Date approved by Governing Body May 2025

-Governor signature
+Governor signature W.Wills

-Review date April 2025
+Review date May 2027

-This policy applies to pupils who have a short-term medical illness.
+This policy applies to pupils that have a short-term medical illness.
+Children with long term Medical needs should refer to the Medical Needs policy.